Wrongful Death Cases in Oregon: What You Need to Know

 Understand Your Rights

 If you believe that a loved one has been killed by the wrongful acts of another person, please call us at Nelson MacNeil Rayfield with any questions you might have, or for a free consultation.
 We are experienced in wrongful death law, and can help you determine whether you have a cause of action and how to best pursue it if you do.
-We are familiar with the applicable statute of limitation and can help you make sure that you pursue your claim in a timely manner.
+We are familiar with the applicable statute of limitation for wrongful death in Oregon and can help you make sure that you pursue your claim in a timely manner.
 While we understand that nothing can make right the painful loss of a loved one, we will take pride in helping make sure that the wrongdoer is held responsible for his or her actions.